taszap/gitbook-workshop/FAQs.md

 ## General Questions

-**Q: What is Midjourney?**
+**Q: What is madjourney?**

-Midjourney is a new research lab focused on new mediums and tools for empowering people.
+madjourney is a new research lab focused on new mediums and tools for empowering people.

 **Q: Are there any rules?**